-You Need Instant Pot Steel Cut Oats!
+You Need Instant Pot Steel Cut Oatmeal!

 It has three of my favorite things all wrapped up into one perfect breakfast.
 What are they?
-Banana Bread, oats, and the Instant Pot.
+Banana Bread, oatmeal, and the Instant Pot.
 Can’t beat this one, my friends–couldn’t come up with anything better if I tried!
 Guess that means this is the peak for me!
 Ha.

 My Banana Bread Overnight Oats are one of the top 3 recipes of all time on the blog and for a reason.
 It is soooo good but even better, soooo simple!